emiyl/psvimgtools-frontend/README.md

 of the account that created said backup

 # Requirements
+1. A PC Running Ubuntu or distros based on ubuntu (other distros might work but untested.), Windows (32 or 64 Bit), or MacOS
-1. A PSVita on ANY Firmware (even 3.65)
+2. A PSVita on ANY Firmware (even 3.65)
-2. QCMA by Codestation (Normal SONY CMA is partially supported and not recommended)
+3. QCMA by Codestation (Normal SONY CMA is partially supported and not recommended)
-3. If your on linux you require *libgcrypt-dev*
+4. If your on linux you require *libgcrypt-dev*

 # Credits
 Thanks to Tungol for bplistlib, without it i would be unable to read binary plists!